-→ The mechanical pencils are amazing for precision work and is definitely between the materials I use for my drawings!
+→ The mechanical pencils are amazing for precision work and are definitely between the materials I use for my drawings!
 I absolutely love the 0.3 or 0.5 tip size!
-It helps me a lot for drawing really detailed artwork.
-Beside, I prefer them to be thinner so it does not show my mistakes a lot and it is easy to erase.
-It’s perfect if you want to draw lines that will help you for your perspective or proportions.
-The only thing that can be annoying is that usually you can find them only with HB or 2B.
+It helps me a lot in drawing really detailed artwork.
+Besides, I prefer them to be thinner, so it does not show my mistakes a lot, and it is easy to erase.
+It’s perfect if you want to draw lines that will help you with your perspective or proportions.
+The only thing that can be annoying is that usually, you can find them only with HB or 2B.

 It is either I leave my drawing this way (I love the look of the unfinished drawing!) or I continue adding lines and colors.

 → In my case, I use Artline 0.05, 0.1, 0.2, 0.3,….0.9.
 Or also Micron pens.
-I love them because they have a lot of different tip size.
-Beside the color is consistent and dry really quickly without leaving marks.
+I love them because they have a lot of different tip sizes.
+Besides, the color is consistent and dries really quickly without leaving marks.

-Then, I add colors, this can be markers, watercolors, colored pencils… Again, we have a lot of choices!!
+Then, I add colors, which can be markers, watercolors, or colored pencils… Again, we have a lot of choices!!

-→ The colored pencils are available in many different colors and forms, some of them are water-soluble, which means you can add some water to make it look like watercolor.
+→ Colored pencils are available in many different colors and forms; some of them are water-soluble, which means you can add some water to make it look like watercolor.
 Some colored pencils make definite lines, while others make softer lines and can be blended easily.